ProfessorSalty/studytopics/README.md

 [reference](http://www.restapitutorial.com/lessons/whatisrest.html)

 ### What SOAP?
+Simple Object Access Protocol specifies a structure for exchanging information, mainly in web services.
+It is XML based and gets sent over HTTP.
+A SOAP message consists of 3 parts: an envelope which defines the structure and how to process it, a set of encoding rules for expressing instances of application defined datatypes, and a convention for representing procedure calls and responses.

 ### What is the difference between stateless and stateful protocols?
 A stateful protocol is one in which the responder maintains information about the requesting entity across multiple requests from the same source.